 DEFENSE AGAINST A POTENTIAL AERIAL ATTACK:

-The reactor enclosure outer roof must be strong enough to safely absorb an aircraft crash.
+The FNR dome must be strong enough to safely absorb an aircraft crash.
 It will likely have a structual steel content comparable to a major highway intersection overpass.
 The dome contains two horizontal layers of sand bags.

 If an imminent threat to the FNR from an air born object is detected the FNR should be immediately cool shut down.
 To the extent that time permits sufficient heat should be extracted from the primary liquid sodium pool to prevent spontaneous combustion of sodium with air if there is a major enclosure failure.

 If at any time air leaks into the argon cover gas the immediate requirement is to rapidly lower the primary liquid sodium temperature below 200 C to prevent spontaneous sodium combustion.
-That condition is achieved by reactor cold shutdown which involves by openning the steam generator pressure control valves and flooding the steam generators with water which will lower the secondary sodium return temperature to about 110 degrees C and hence the primary sodium return temperature to about 120 degrees C.

-The strong concrete and steel structure of the heat exchange galleries located around the FNR enclosure perimeter, the related shear walls and the corner silos containing the argon bladders make the FNR enclosure very resistant to a airborne physical attack against its sides.
+The overhead steel dome, the strong concrete and steel structure of the heat exchange galleries located around the FNR enclosure perimeter, the related shear walls and the corner silos containing the argon bladders make the FNR enclosure very resistant to a airborne physical attack.
 Within a few seconds the liquid sodium in the heat exchange galleries can be drained down to argon covered dump tanks to rapidly extinguish almost any sodium fire.